rferl/riga-tool-quote-card/README.md

 The `Settings`'s core task is to capture settings a template author will set or change via the component's inputs.

 The update mechanic is straightforward: the `Settings` component receives a [Svelte writable store](https://svelte.dev/docs#run-time-svelte-store-writable) from the RIGA Editor it gets loaded into.
-This settings store can be updated on input change.
+This settings store can be updated within `Settings` on input change.
 For example:

 ```html
 <script>